Assault involves a crime of violence against another person. The crime is committed by a person who either:

 A victim who was vulnerable due to being a minor, disabled, or being elderly.

 Domestic assault is an assault committed against a family or household member.
-A first offense is misdemeanor, the second a gross misdemeanor, and any subsequent convictions are felonies carrying significantly greater penalties.
+A first offense is a misdemeanor, the second a gross misdemeanor, and any subsequent convictions are felonies carrying significantly greater penalties.
 However, domestic assault committed by strangulation is a felony on the first offense.

 Unlike most assault cases, domestic assault is an enhanceable offense which could mean additional consequences which you need to discuss with your lawyer.